Exclusive Webinar: Your NDR is not doing enough! Find out what you need to supercharge it!

 5. Evolution and Learning

-Companies should view resilience as a dynamic process.
+Companies should view resilience as a dynamic process of evolution and learning, with a focus on cyber resiliency.
 Evaluating what happened after an incident helps improve strategies, incorporate lessons learned, and adapt to new difficulties.

-While cybersecurity focuses on building defenses to keep attackers away, cyber resilience looks at the bigger picture, stressing the importance of staying operational and being able to adapt.
+While cybersecurity focuses on building defenses to keep attackers away, cyber resilience looks at the bigger picture, stressing the importance of understanding and addressing cyber risks to stay operational and adapt.

 The two are complementary, with resilience building on the foundation of strong cybersecurity practices.

-The current landscape presents unique challenges and opportunities for companies aiming to enhance resilience:
+The current landscape presents unique challenges and opportunities for companies aiming to enhance cyber resiliency in 2025:

 1. Evaluate Vulnerabilities

-- Perform audits to see how well your resilience posture works.
+• Perform audits to evaluate vulnerabilities and understand cyber risks to see how well your resilience posture works.

-- Focus on fixing the most i critical assets first.
+• Focus on fixing the most critical assets first.

 2. Use Modern Technology

-Use AI and machine learning to enhance threat detection, response, and recovery.
+Use AI and machine learning to enhance threat detection, response, and recovery in managing cyber events.
 Fidelis Network® is a good example of a tool that gives you end-to-end visibility and can automatically respond to issues.

 Make sure your plans for dealing with incidents and recovering are not only documented but tested regularly through tabletop exercises and simulations.